Loading...

 Portion Control

-Drink water before and during your meal.
-Staying hydrated can help maintain stable blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated aids in digestion and helps regulate blood sugar.

 healthspan-mbl